Rey-Berkelmans/ReyBerkelmans-OnePageSite/README.md

 # Notes
 This website took several hours to complete.

 The most difficult aspect of creating this website was implementing JavaScript to work with the HTML code.
-A large amount of JavaScript code I wished to add was removed due to errors and it not working.
+A large amount of JavaScript code I wished to add was removed due to errors with the code.

-The main issue with this website was time restrictions preventing me from working on errors to allow me to add more JavaScript in this code.
+The majority of this code in this website is HTML, but this website would benefit from more CSS and JavaScript code.

 # Reflection
 If given the chance to redo this website, I would like to spend more time working on it in order to get more of the JavaScript code working and make the website more unique.

 I am also not the most experienced with coding, and therefore if I had to work on this website again I would like to spend more time researching how to code different assignments.

+This website is successful, but could be greatly improved like most things.
+This website could heavily benefit from more JavaScript code and customisation.

 # References for Coding
 Tutorials Tonight.
 (2023).
 Sample HTML Code For Homepage. https://www.tutorialstonight.com/sample-html-code-for-homepage